undying/blog-jekyll/_posts/2016-02-08-using-docker-with-lvm-thin-volumes.markdown

   Logical volume "docker-pool-meta" created.
 {% endhighlight %}

 <p class="border_solid_red"><i>Beware that this metadata size may not be enough for your needs.
-In my case it was to small, so I was using metadata size about 16GiB.
+In my case it was too small, so I was using metadata size about 16GiB.
 This is the maximum supported size for now, and at this time I'm testing how does it works.</i></p>

 Next, we need to create a volume for data.
 In my situations I just use the rest size of virtual group.
 First, I was trying to create volume this way:
 {% highlight bash %}